 distribution through the MSU Extension Bookstore?

 It is not difficult at all.
 We’re here to help make sure the great work that our academic staff members do is available to the people who need and want it.
-All you need to do to get the ball rolling is to complete the ANR Creative project intake form and send it in as directed.
+All you need to do to get the ball rolling is to complete the Project Request Form and send it in as directed.
 We’ll get in touch with you to help you begin planning your project.
 We’ll ask questions about your audience, the need for the product, the kind of product that you want to develop, how long the information will remain accurate without requiring a revision and whether you have funding to support the development costs.

 How long does it take to get an MSU Extension bulletin published and how much will it cost?